openstack/keystone/doc/source/configuration.rst

 signed in an X509 certificate, and the certificate used to sign it must be available as Certificate Authority (CA) certificate.
 These files can be generated either using the keystone-manage utility, or externally generated.

+Use of ``keystone-manage``'s ``pki_setup`` command is discouraged in favor of using an external CA. This is because the CA secret key should generally be kept apart from the token signing secret keys so that a compromise of a node does not lead to an attacker being able to generate valid signed Keystone tokens.
+This is a low probability attack vector, as compromise of a Keystone service machine's filesystem security almost certainly means the attacker will be able to gain direct access to the token backend.

 The files need to be in the locations specified by the top level Keystone configuration file as specified in the above section.
 Additionally, the private key should only be readable by the system user that will run Keystone.